 Chicago White Sox (48-79) at Detroit Tigers (53-75)

-The Chicago White Sox and Detroit Tigers meet Friday in MLB action at Comerica Park.
+The Chicago White Sox and the Detroit Tigers meet in game three of their four game AL Central division set from Comerica Park in MLB action on Saturday.